codebytequill/prism-professional-network-prototype/README.md

 ## The Vision

-In an increasingly precarious economic and social landscape, safe spaces for marginalized communities are not a luxury—they are a necessity.
+In an increasingly precarious economic and social landscape, safe spaces for marginalized communities are not a luxury, they are a necessity.
 "Prism" was born from the idea that LGBTQ+ professionals deserve a dedicated platform to connect, find opportunities, and build community without fear of prejudice or the need to code-switch.

 This project, originally conceived in 2017, has been revitalized for 2025 to address the urgent, modern needs of our community.
 It's more than a "LinkedIn for queer people"; it's envisioned as a digital community center that prioritizes safety, authenticity, and mutual support.